ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 built on an Illumina Infinium platform.
-Genotype calls of A, B, H, or N were generated using Illumina’s BeadStudio algorithm, whereby A represents homozygous reference allele, B represents homogygous for the alternate allele, H represents heterozygosity, and N represents “no call”.
+Genotype calls of A, B, H, or N were generated using Illumina’s BeadStudio algorithm, whereby A represents homozygous reference allele, B represents homogygous for the alternate allele, H represents heterozygous genotype, and N represents “no call” at marker.

 **RNA extraction and library prep **